-In connection with the first important step, your website may already have all the necessary keywords and phrases.
+In connection with the first important step, your website already has all the necessary keywords and phrases.

 Ease of access on a platform, especially on a website or landing page, is the first most important thing to consider.

-You’ll want everything where they are easily seen, readily available and quick to be spotted by prospective clients.
+You’ll want everything where they are easily seen and readily available to prospective clients.

 Most companies tend to stick to the “less is more” mindset when they develop their websites.

-While it’s true for most cases, you also want to consider what you’re trying to sell.
+While this is true for most cases, you also want to consider what you’re trying to sell.

-You’ll also want to come up with unique selling points (USPs) that set you apart from competitors.
+You’ll also need to come up with unique selling points (USPs) that set you apart from competitors.

 Menus should be limited to menus and sub-menus, anything more than that tends to be confusing and ends up looking cluttered.

-Landing pages, banners, pop-ups, promotions and surveys will be bait.
-Create a site hierarchy that actually makes sense.
+Landing pages, banners, pop-ups, promotions, and surveys will be bait.
+Create a site hierarchy that makes sense.

-Page speed is another important thing to consider.
+Page speed is another thing to consider.
 Are your images and graphics too large?
-This will slow down site traffic because of how difficult it will be to get the page to open.
+It will slow down site traffic because of how difficult it will be to get the page open.